Using jotai to Control Application State#

 export default TodoList

-Then test the effect, and we will find that the application reloads once because modifying files under the /tauri-src/ directory triggers Tauri's HMR.
-We modified the db.sqlite file in SQLite, which caused a trigger.
-If the modification path changes, it may also cause issues during packaging and distribution, but I'm not sure how to resolve this.
-I hope someone can comment on it.
+file in SQLite, which triggered it once.
+If the modification path changes, it may also cause issues during packaging and distribution.
+I am not sure how to solve this problem, and I hope someone can comment on it.

 Modifying, Completing, and Deleting Todos#

-We place these three operations in the TodoItem component, but it is important to note that operations for "toggle_done" and "update_todo" must include debouncing, which is consistent with developing web applications.
-Debouncing events that may be triggered frequently and call side effects is essential.
+component, but it is important to note that operations for "toggle_done" and "update_todo" must include debouncing, which is also consistent with developing web applications.
+Debouncing events that may be triggered frequently and call side effects is still necessary.

 import { useAtom } from 'jotai'